chinmaydas96/chinmaydas96.github.io/_posts/2017-06-20-Machine-Learning-2.1.md

 > Let's look at the Mathematics behind the Linear Regression model.

 In Supervised Learning **Linear Regression model** is the easiest and simple model, both to understand and apply.
 In the previous post, I talk about the Supervised Learning.
 So to perform we are given a labeled dataset to predict.
-In this post, I will describe how linear regression works and the math behind the linear regression using gradient descent algorithm.
+In this post, I will describe how linear regression works and the math behind the linear regression using the gradient descent algorithm.

 To understand the model let’s visualize a dataset.